Lok Virsa To Hold Exhibition Of Islamic Calligraphy From April 22 - UrduPoint

 Lok Virsa To Hold Exhibition Of Islamic Calligraphy From April 22

-The National Institute of Folk and Traditional Heritage (Lok Virsa) is planning to hold an exhibition of Islamic calligraphy to mark the holy month of Ramzan from April 22 till end of Ramzan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2022 ) :The National Institute of Folk and Traditional Heritage (Lok Virsa) is planning to hold an exhibition of Islamic calligraphy to mark the holy month of Ramzan from April 22 till end of Ramzan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Apr, 2022 ) :The National Institute of Folk and Traditional Heritage (Lok Virsa) is planning to hold an exhibition of Islamic calligraphy to mark the holy month of Ramazan from April 22 till end of Ramazan.

 Lok Virsa is a specialized institute dealing with research, collection, documentation, preservation and dissemination of Pakistan's traditional culture and folk heritage,said a press release issued here.